sarsko/CreuSAT/README.md

 ## What does that mean?

-It means that it solves the [Boolean satisfiability problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) and that if it states that the formula is satisfiable(SAT), then we **know** that the formula is SAT, and if it states that the formula is unsatisfiable(UNSAT), then we **know** that the formula is UNSAT.
+It means that it solves the [Boolean satisfiability problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem)(also known as SAT) and that if it states that the formula is satisfiable(SAT), then we **know** that the formula is SAT, and if it states that the formula is unsatisfiable(UNSAT), then we **know** that the formula is UNSAT.
+Also, the solver is statically proven to be free of runtime panics, which means that it cannot crash.

+## Ah, nice.
+What features does it have?

+It currently has the following features:
+- Clause analysis with clause learning
+- Unit propagation with two watched literals
+- The Variable Move To Front(VMTF) decision heuristic
+- Phase saving
+- Backtracking of the trail to asserting level

 ## Cool.
 Is it any good?

 !TODO

-## How do I run it?
+## Pretty impressive.
+How do I run it?

+Firstly you'll need to [get Rust](https://www.rust-lang.org/tools/install)

-It can be built with:
+Then afterwards, the solver can be built with:
 ```
 cargo build
 ```